-This report (Annual Report 2021) summarises the results of the monitoring undertaken between July 2020 and June 2021 as part of the PCM.
+This report (Annual Report 2022) summarises the results of the monitoring undertaken between July 2021 and June 2022 as part of the PCM, the final year of the program.

 2. Water Quality

 2.1 Introduction

 Adequate water quality has been identified as a key factor influencing the ecosystem processes in Salty Lagoon.
 Issues with water quality such as high nutrient concentrations and rapid changes in conductivity and dissolved oxygen (DO) have been identified in previous monitoring.
 Poor water quality in the past has led to fish kills, indicating ecosystem collapse (Hydrosphere 2009).
 The Salty Lagoon water quality monitoring component provides the key information for understanding the Salty Lagoon ecosystem.